Best Beaches in Florida for Families

 24 Miles from Tampa

-Why: Only accessible by boat, ferry or kayak, this pristine little island has views for miles and will allow you to escape from the world for an afternoon. (pictured above) It was also just named as one of the Top 10 Beaches in the country by Dr. Beach for 2021.
+Why: Only easily accessible by boat, ferry, or kayak, this pristine little island has views for miles and will allow you to escape from the world for an afternoon. (pictured above) It was named one of the Top 10 Beaches in the country by Dr. Beach in 2021, but we’ve always known that Caladesi Island is a true hidden gem.

 What Not To Miss: The Caladesi Discovery Center has an observation deck with the most gorgeous panoramic views of the Gulf of Mexico.
 Bring your water/ walking shoes to take full advantage of the island for the day.